skypjack/entt/docs/md/core.md

   auto index = entt::type_index<a_type>::value();
   ```

-  The returned value isn't guaranteed to be stable across different runs.
+  The returned value isn't guaranteed to be stable across different runs.<br/>
   However, it can be very useful as index in associative and unordered
   associative containers or for positional accesses in a vector or an array.

-  So as not to conflict with the other tools available, the `family` class isn't
-  used to generate these indexes.
-Therefore, the numeric identifiers returned by
-  the two tools may differ.<br/>
-  On the other hand, this leaves users with full powers over the `family` class
-  and therefore the generation of custom runtime sequences of indices for their
-  own purposes, if necessary.

   An external generator can also be used if needed.
 In fact, `type_index` can be
   specialized by type and is also _sfinae-friendly_ in order to allow more